SoftwareAG/c8y-docs/src/documents/guides/reference-guide/device-control.html.md

 Notes about Operation Collections:

--   The embedded "operation" object contains "deviceExternalIDs" only when queried with an "agentId" parameter.
+-   The embedded operation object contains "deviceExternalIDs" only when queried with an "agentId" parameter.
 -   Operations are returned in the order in which they have been created (a [FIFO](http://en.wikipedia.org/wiki/FIFO) queue).
--   ****In order to create/retrieve/update an operation for a device, the device must be in the "childDevices" hierarchy of an existing agent.
--   To create an Agent in the Inventory, you should create a Managed Object with a Fragment with name "com\_cumulocity\_model\_Agent".

 ### POST - Create an Operation

 Request body: Operation

 Response body: Operation (when Accept header is not provided, empty response body is returned)

 Required role: ROLE\_DEVICE\_CONTROL\_ADMIN or owner of source object